35 Ways to Politely Ask Someone to Leave Your House

 Example: “I’ve really enjoyed your company, but I need to start getting ready for bed.”

-Read More Related Article: 35 Synonyms for "I Will Take Your Word for It"
+Read More Related Article: 35 Other Ways to Say "I Will Pay"

 16. “I’ve enjoyed your company, but I need to wrap things up now.”